DF-Wiki/DFDiagram/README.md

 Usage
 -----
-See the [wiki](https://github.com/lethosor/DFDiagram/wiki) for more information (including diagram syntax and ).
+See the [wiki](https://github.com/lethosor/DFDiagram/wiki) for more information.